 What is a trigger point?

 A trigger point is a knot in a band of muscle tissue, in which several fibres are in a state of permanent contraction.
 Typically, a trigger point is about the size of a pea, but it can also be as small as a pin-head.
 A trigger point keeps a muscle continuously under tension.
 In most people dozens of trigger points can be found and often you do not notice them at all in all day life.

 How do trigger points develop?

 The most frequent cause for a trigger point to develop is the overuse or overload of a muscle.
 Often, stress is a contributing factor.
 A trigger point is the last resource available to the body to contract a muscle when there is no energy left.
 Another frequent cause is tissue damage.
 By tensing certain muscles, the body tries to protect the damaged spot.
 The brain infers from messages from the nervous system, that something has been damaged.
 Unfortunately those messages are not always reliable.
 Therefore, trigger points can also be the consequence of a disturbance in the nervous system.
-A muscle can also develop trigger points if the motor nerve supplying it is dysfunctional.
+A muscle can also develop trigger points if the motor nerve that supplies it is dysfunctional.
 Trigger points can also induce new trigger points themselves, as explained later on this page.
 It is not always possible to find out why a trigger point has developed.
 Sometimes trigger points continue to exist when the reason for them has already disappeared.
-However, as long as the cause remains, trigger points will return after a treatment.
+However, as long as the cause remains, trigger points will return after their treatment.

 Trigger points and pain